BackdoorTech/BackdoorTech/README.md

 I help you to build better and elegant software by using • design pattern • development methodologies • agile practices • programming disciplines

+### Tips

+A responsibility should be treated like a lego block, joining two or more responsibilities should turn into functionality in the codebase view.

 <br>

 <h3 align="left">Connect with me:</h3>